Secure Account HelpRecovery & Support

 Read these before you retry the same step so the next action matches the actual issue.

-Share the affected platform, what changed, and the recovery steps already attempted.
+Organize the affected platform, what changed, and the recovery steps already attempted.
+This is not an official Meta, Facebook, Instagram, or WhatsApp form.